 The story is all-too-familiar.
 Fido has been a part of the family for years and suddenly your child experiences an allergic reaction to your beloved family pet.
 Rashes, plugged nose, itching — it’s unbearable to see a child suffer.
+As soon as you see it happen you want to immediately find the treatment that is best for rashes to help them.
 Most people faced with this situation make the heartbreaking decision of splitting up their family.
 Ultimately, the one that loses the most is the family pet who is suddenly and tragically displaced from his/her family.

 Sadly, this is an all-too-common scenario and it seems that the default response by the family doctor is simply to remove the irritant, aka your dog.
 This was the situation for a family that contacted the Squad to help rehome their dog.
 When her child started breaking out in rashes the family doctor told Mom that the dog had to go.

 We suggested that Mom get a second opinion from another pediatrician and she agreed!

 And lo and behold, the second pediatrician told Mom exactly what we hoped he would say – she could keep the family pet with a few small modifications to the family environment.
 He said as long as the allergic reactions were not severe, there is no harm to keep the animal in the home.
 The child would eventually become accustomed to the animal and grow out of the allergy.
 In the meantime, these steps could be used to minimize allergic outbreaks:

 - Don’t let Fido sleep in your child’s room